johannst/flex-bison-cpp-playground/02_simple_parser/README.md

 Define the parsers start symbols.

+## TODO:
-## TODO: Describe union and grammar rules
+- Describe union and grammar rules
+- extend parser with `*` and `/` operator and to show how to handle operator precedence

 ## References
 * Options: https://www.gnu.org/software/bison/manual/html_node/Bison-Options.html